danpaz/eb-talk/slides.md

 ### eb cli

-Depends on python, run it in virtualenv.
+Depends on python.
+Run it in virtualenv.

     $ eb -h
     commands: